isginf/openstack_tools/README.md

 Openstack tools
 ================

-This is a collection of Openstack tools we use to manage the private cloud at D-INFK of the ETH Zurich.
+This is a collection of Openstack tools we use to manage clouds at the departement of informatics at the ETH Zurich.

 - openstack_archiver.py to archivate all data of a project
-- openstack_cinder_backup.py to periodically backup cinder volumes which names start with backupme
 - openstack_migrator to automatically migrate all vms to other hypervisors on node shutdown
 - openstack_remove_tenant to delete all data that belongs to a specific project